Nostromos/dotProject/docs/Rate_Limiting.md

 | GH App owned by Enterprise Cloud Org         | Installation Access Token | 15000 / hr        |

-### Secondary Rate Limits
+### Secondary Rate Limits[^1]

 In addition to primary rate limits, secondary rate limits are also enforced if you do things like:
 - Make more than 100 concurrent requests at one time, shared across the REST API and the GraphQL API.
 - Make more than 900 points worth of requests to a single REST API endpoint per minute or 2000 points for the GraphQL API.
 - Make too many requests per minute - No more than 90s of CPU time per 60s of real time is allowed and no more than 60s of CPU time may be for the GraphQL API
 - Make too many requests that consume excessive compute resources in a short period of time
 - Create too much content on Github in a short amount of time.
 No more than 80 content-generating requests per minute and no more than 500 content-generating requests per hour.
-There are lower content creation limits for certain endpoints. **This limit includes actions taken on the Github Web Interface** as well as via REST and GraphQL APIs.
+There are lower content creation limits for certain endpoints. **This limit includes actions taken on the Github Web Interface** as well as via REST and GraphQL APIs.[^1]

-#### Calculating points for the secondary rate limit
+#### Calculating points for the secondary rate limit[^1]

 Some secondary rate limits are determined by the point values of requests.
 For GraphQL requests, these point values are separate from the point value calculations for the primary rate limit.